 Special Education Administrative Assistant

-Janet Duggins is our Special Education Administrative Assistant.
+Janet Duggins Special Education Administrative Assistant.

 Janet's office hours are Monday - Friday 7:30 am - 4:00 pm.